Asperato/userdocs/docs/SuppressNotifications.md

 2. Write to Asperato Support at support@asperato.com to enable the suppression of GoCardless Notifications for Payments being created.We are required by GoCardless to see evidence of your handling of notifications.
 Details will be provided.

 # Configuration in Asperato Package
-After getting the required approval you do following configurations in the AsperatoOne package
+After getting the required approval you will need to make the following changes in the AsperatoOne package
 + Login to Salesforce org where the AsperatoOne package is installed.
 + Go to Setup
 + Write “Custom Settings” in the quick find box